What is guest blogging?

 Now that you’ve introduced yourself, tell the contributors whom you prefer to work with.
-Some blogs gladly accept research from students, some prefer authors to craft articles based on the books they’ve written (see this guideline for Deborah L. Jacobs’ Forbes blog).
+Some blogs gladly accept research from students, some prefer authors to craft articles based on the books they’ve written (like Deborah L. Jacobs did for her Forbes blog).

 Almost everyone appreciates posts based on personal experience.
 After you draft your expectations regarding the contributors, you’ll easily frame the expected post types, too.